Precalculus by Richard Wright

 Because the data appear to follow a linear pattern, we can use a calculator to calculate r.
 Enter the inputs and corresponding outputs and select the Linear Regression.
 The calculator will also provide you with the correlation coefficient, r= 0.9808.
 This value is very close to 1, which suggests a strong increasing linear relationship.

-TI correlation coefficient NumWorks correlation coefficient
+TI correlation coefficient

-Figure 15: Linear regression screen on a (a) TI-84 and (b) NumWorks.
+Linear regression screen on a (a) TI-84 and (b) NumWorks.

 Variations

 Some relationships depend only on one quantity, such as sales commissions.
 An employee who earns their pay by commission is given a percentage of the amount of sales he or she made.
 For example, Sally sells houses and earns 2% commission.
 If she sells a $250,000, then she earns 2% of $250,000 or (0.02)($250000) = $5000.
 Sally's earnings functions could be e = 0.02s where s is her sales.
-As her sales increases, her earnings also increase.
+As her sales increase, her earnings also increase.
 This type of relationship, y = ax, is direct variation.
 Other types of variations are given in the box below.

 Types of Variation